 For additional help and general questions about Typhon, reach out to your Field Experience Counselor or the Office of Field Experience.

 Ultiboard is a printed circuit board design and layout software that is used with Multisim to accelerate PCB prototype development.
 Assistance with installing and using Ultiboard is outside Technical Support's scope of service.
 For further assistance, please navigate to the Ultiboard Support page.
 Scroll down to the Product Support Resources section for Manuals, Support Library, and Community pages.

 For assistance configuring Unity 3D for use with Microsoft Hololens, see this resource from Microsoft.

 For assistance with uploading videos to Vimeo, navigate to the Vimeo support article for Uploading to Vimeo.

+Technical Support cannot assist with uploading to any sites we do not maintain, including YouTube.
 For assistance with uploading videos to YouTube, navigate to the Google support article for Uploading Videos.

 Zoom is a video conferencing platform often recommended by the College of Doctoral Studies as a way for doctoral students and their dissertation committee to meet.
 If Zoom is not a requirement for your course but you would like to utilize it for communication, you will need to create a free account.
 For information about getting started with Zoom and creating an account, check out the article Getting Started on Windows and Mac.